Satisfaction (Part II)

 The widened front to stock rear fender aesthetics.

-From my vantage, this was an overblown fear.
-Not only does it look good, I think the relative front & rear widths look better than stock fenders.
+From my vantage point, this was an overblown fear.
+Not only does it look good, I think the relative front & rear widths look better than stock fenders, and more aligned with aesthetics from modern M3 generations.

 Its younger brother shows why.
 The stock E92 M3 front fenders are much wider than the stock E46 front fenders as is evident below.
 I documented the wider range of E9x M3 OEM+ M359 fitment possibilities on my Stripper build journal.